-When the original will of a deceased person can’t be found, the task of finalising their affairs and administering their estate becomes more complicated, time-consuming and costly.
-It is therefore worthwhile to undertake methodical searches of the deceased’s residence, thoroughly searching high and low for a will or testamentary document, including the garage, shed and the like.
-But what else can be done?
+Undertake methodical searches of the deceased’s residence.
+Thoroughly searching high and low, literally, including the garage, shed and the like are starting points.
+What else can be done?
 Some suggestions follow as to where enquiries might be made.

 Some Law Societies assist their solicitor members to find out whether another solicitor or firm in that state/territory may be holding the will of a deceased person, see below.
-For other states and territories enquiry could be made directly to their Law Societies as to any arrangements for tracking down missing wills.
+Enquiry can be made directly to their Law Societies as to any arrangements for tracking down missing wills.

-The NSW Law Society does not keep a wills register.
-Solicitors may place an advertisement in the monthly Law Society Journal which is available to practising lawyers in NSW along the lines of that below:
+The NSW Law Society does not keep a register of wills.
+Solicitors may place an advertisement in the monthly Law Society Journal along the following lines:

 Would any solicitor, firm or person holding or knowing the whereabouts of a will, or other testamentary document of (insert name of deceased) late of (insert their address or if recently moved, formerly of previous address) who died on (insert date) please contact (state your name or name of your lawyer and contact details).

-To place an advertisement in the Law Society Journal visit their website at www.lawsociety.com.au/advertise.
+To place an advertisement in the Law Society Journal visit their website at www.lawsociety.com.au/advertise with us/.

 The Law Society of Tasmania assists people locate the whereabouts of a missing will or deed by emailing Tasmanian law firms with details of the missing document, once they are provided to them.
 More information on this service can be obtained from the Law Society.